apprenticeharper/DeDRM_tools/FAQs.md

 * The Amazon K4 Mobi tool was created by by some_updates, mdlnx and others
 * The Amazon Topaz DRM removal script was created by CMBDTC
 * The Amazon Topaz format conversion was created by some_updates, clarknova, and Bart Simpson
-* The DeDRM all-in-one AppleScript application was created by Apprentice Alf
-* The DeDRM all-in-one Python application was created by some_updates
 * The DeDRM all-in-one calibre plugin was created by Apprentice Alf
+* The support for .kinf2018 key files  and KFX 2&3 was by Apprentice Sakuya
 * The Scuolabooks tool was created by Hex
 * The Microsoft code was created by drs
 * The Apple DRM removal tool was created by Brahms